-If staff are concerned about a pupil, they will follow our procedures set out in Section 9 of this policy, including discussing their concerns with the DSL.
+If staff are concerned about a pupil, they will follow our procedures set out in Section 7 of this policy, including discussing their concerns with the DSL.
 Staff should always take action if they are worried.

-Further information on the school's measures to prevent radicalisation are set out in other school policies and procedures.
+Further information on the school's measures to prevent radicalisation are set out in other school policies and procedures, including Online Safety policy and Behaviour policy.